Bereavement in the workplace

 Grief is a normal response to loss.
 It can be painful, time consuming and exhausting and people react to it in different ways.
 Shock, anger, disbelief, guilt, regret, numbness and loneliness are some emotions that most people feel.
 Grief impacts on the emotional, physical, spiritual and psychological wellbeing of the person who is bereaved and when these people are at work, it is inevitable that their grief will impact on their performance.

 Unfortunately, there is no magic wand to take away the pain.
 Grief is something that has to be worked through.
 There is no set time to say when someone will feel better, and this means that bereavement in the workplace can be challenging to manage.
-Employees may:

-- Employees may need to take time off unexpectedly
+- Need to take time off unexpectedly

 - Find their performance is impacted